shrijitabhattacharya/VI-aided-variable-selection-for-spatially-structured-HD-covariates/README.md

-Code files
+Code files description:

-LiZhang_gibbs_sampling.py which runs the Li and Zhang approach VB_linear_chain.py which runs the VB approach for simulation data VB_image.py which runs the VB approach for image data.
+LiZhang_gibbs_sampling.py which runs the Li and Zhang approach.

+VB_linear_chain.py which runs the VB approach for simulation data.

+VB_image.py which runs the VB approach for image data.